adfxyz/dosbox-pure-guide/en/src/dosbox-pure/settings/emulation.md

 ## Start Menu

 Allows you to configure when the DOSBox Pure start menu is displayed.
 By default, it is shown at core startup (before launching a game) and after exiting a game.

-## Input Latency

-Settings to reduce input delay.
-Requires additional manual configuration, so use this option only if you experience input lag issues.